sherry-0805/GLIMS/README.md

 Considering the compatibility issues between gcn and tensorFlow, we have provided a gcn library in ```./code/HIM-GCN/GCN```.
 The original GCN code can be found at 'https://github.com/tkipf/gcn'.

 # Guided Tutorial
+Considering the complete dataset is rather large, you can download the full files from "[here]".
+These files include not only all the code but also the necessary ```.h5``` file for cancer gene prediction, containing the PPI network, multi-omics gene features, and the required training labels.

 Here, we illustrate the usage of the model using BRCA as an example.
 ```
 # Construction of data container of cancer